Namita-sha/movie_exploral/README.md

 Search for movies using the search bar

-Click on a movie card for more info (if implemented)

-Add your own movies or API integration

-Environment Variables

-Create a .env file for API keys or backend credentials.
+Create a .env file for API keys.
 Example:

 VITE_API_KEY=your_api_key_here
 VITE_API_URL=https://api.example.com